-After a Platform Stability build, we will get our Android 12 Release Candidate build.
+The Android 12 Release Candidate build is now available to download.
+The Beta 5 release is the RC.
 This build will be as close as possible to the stable build, but not completely the stable build.
-This build will essentially be aiming to catch any critical problems that have gone undetected so far, before the build begins rolling out to consumers.
+This build will essentially be aiming to catch any critical problems that have gone undetected so far before the build begins rolling out to consumers.
 Google has not committed to a month of release for these builds, but we can expect one in September.

 Android 12 Stable

 After the Release Candidate builds, Google will roll out the first Android 12 stable release.
 This is expected to happen in September or possibly even later.
 As is the case, Google’s Pixel devices are expected to be the first to get Android 12 stable releases.